 Above is an original and an edited image to compare.
 In the edited version I’ve cropped it, adjusted the exposure, black point, adjusted highlights & shadows, contrast, clarity, dehaze, and did a bit of color toning.

 And now (above) let’s look at the edited and retouched images.
-I’ve done additional color grading, skin retouching, dodging & burning, removed the light-stands, removed the distracting smoke trail from the bottom right, added texture to the smoke, fixed the edge of the backdrop, and more.
+I’ve done additional color grading, skin retouching, dodging & burning, removed the wrinkles in the background, fixed her hair, some small skin blemishes, adjusted her arm a little, and more.

 Retouching is time consuming work.
 Most of the time I do it over 2 sessions.
 The first session I go through and make all the changes that I think I want to see.
 Then I give my eyes a break because at a certain point you can’t see the forest for the trees.
 When I go back to revisit the image I typically pull back some of the adjustments, having seen it all with fresh eyes.
 I’ll then also make some additional changes that I may have missed in the first session.